herrkraatz/react-unit-testing/README.md

     - Unit Tests wording can be used for documentation.
     - Save time because you don't have to do manual testing after working on your code again and again.
 And again.

-    TDD: Unit Testing brings us to the terminology TDD (Test-Driven Development / or Design):
+    TDD: TDD (Test-Driven Development / or Design) was developed out of Unit Testing:
     - Some quotes:
         - "Keep it simple, stupid!"
 (KISS)
         - "You aren't gonna need it!"
 (YAGNI)